cositools/cosi-atmosphere/docs/index.rst

 Methodology
 -----------
 A mass model of Earth's atmosphere is created, using atmospheric data.
-This is a test.
+This is another test.

 Requirements
 ------------